zihaowrez/tp/docs/DeveloperGuide.md

 **Extensions**
 * 1a.
 Incorrect syntax is used
     * 1a1. uMessage displays an error message
+    * 1a2.
 Use case resumes at step 1

-### Use case 2: Deletes a contact
+### Use case 2: Delete a contact

 **MSS**
 1. User types in the command to delete a contact from the list

-2. If there are multiple users with the same name in the list, uMessage will display a list of relevant contacts and prompt the user to select by entering a valid index

-3. uMessage removes the specified contact in the list and displays the updated version to the user
+2. uMessage removes the specified contact in the list and displays the updated list to the user

+Use case ends

 **Extensions**
 * 1a.
-User enters an invalid syntax
+User enters an invalid syntax / a target index greater than the size of the list / a non-existing target name
     * 1a1. uMessage shows an error
+    * 1a2.
 Use case resumes at step 1

-* 1b.
-User enters an invalid index (if there are multiple occurrences)
-    * 1b1. uMessage shows an error

-Use case resumes at step 2

 ### Use case 3: Find Contact

 **MSS**
-1. User types in the command to find a contact
+1. User types keyword(s) in the searchbar
-2. If the person specified has multiple occurrences, uMessage will show a list of contacts and prompt the user to choose based on the index
-3. uMessage will display the details of that contact
+2. uMessage updates the contact list to display matching contacts

+Use case ends

 **Extensions**
 * 1a.
-If the user enters a wrong syntax
+The first word the user types is a command word
-    * 1a1. uMessage will display an error
+    * 1a1. uMessage displays the full list

 * 1b.
+User deletes all keywords
+    * 1b1. uMessage displays the full list
+    * 1b2.
+Use case resumes at step 1

+### Use case 4: Copies a contact

+**MSS**
+1. User types in the command to copy a contact from the list

+2. uMessage copies the specified contact to the clipboard in the list and displays the same in the `resultDisplay`.

+**Extensions**
+* 1a.
+User does not enter a case-sensitive contact within the contact list.
+    * 1a1. uMessage shows an error

+Use case resumes at step 1

+* 1b.
 User enters an index
     * 1b1. uMessage shows an error

 Use case resumes at step 1

-* 1b.
-If the user enters a person not present inside the contact list
-    * 1b1. uMessage will display “no such person exists”
+### Use case 5: View Contact

+**MSS**
+1. User types command to view a specific contact from the contact list
+2. uMessage displays the specific contact and all of its details in the RHS Window.

+Use case ends

+**Extensions**
+* 1a.
+Incorrect syntax is used
+    * 1a1. uMessage displays an error message
+    * 1a2.
 Use case resumes at step 1

-* 1c.
-User enters a person with multiple occurrences and proceeds to enter an invalid index or a non-integer input
-    * 1c1. uMessage will display an error

-Use case resumes at step 2

 ### Non-Functional Requirements